Smax

-Smax is a fictional character from the comic book series Top 10 written by Alan Moore, illustrated by Gene Ha, and published by America's Best Comics imprint of DC Comics.
-A Top-10 spin-off mini-series also called Smax focused on the character and provided him with more of a backstory.
-In advertisements and interviews leading up to the release of the first issue, the series was referred to as Smax the Adventurer.
+Smax is a fictional character from the comic book series Top 10 written by Alan Moore, illustrated by Gene Ha, and originally published by the now defunct America's Best Comics imprint of DC Comics.
+A Top-10 spin-off miniseries also called Smax focused on the character and provided him with more of a backstory.

 Character history and description

 Jeff Smax (born Jaafs Macksun) is a gigantic, blue-skinned, white-haired, super-powered, demi-ogre policeman who lives and works at Precinct 10, in a city populated by "science heroes".
 Smax originally hailed from a land based on fantasy myths and fairy tale legends but had left after a horrifying failure during his career as a dragon slayer.
 Smax is both extremely strong and invulnerable to most forms of harm, including radiation.
 He is gruff and guarded amongst his peers, mostly due to the frequent loss of loved ones he has experienced in life (most notably his dear friend and late partner, Stochastic Fats).
 Though initially reluctant to become friendly with his new partner, Robyn Slinger AKA Toybox, he eventually bonds with her, even feeling a need to protect her.
-The pair are not romantically involved, however; Smax has an intimate relationship with his twin sister, Rexa.
+The pair are not romantically involved, however, as Smax has an intimate relationship with his twin sister, Rexa.
 This is not an unusual situation in Smax's home dimension, which has far different laws of physics and science.
 Rexa eventually comes to live with Smax; the details of their unique relationship is known to Robyn, who keeps it secret.
 Smax is fairly resourceful in the line of duty, but he has a quick temper and is not intellectually inclined, often not thinking things through.
 Smax has experience using weaponry, including his Singing Sword, but he most often prefers using his fists or his Strong Light energy (which emanates from his solar plexus).